Acceleration for Polyak-{\L}ojasiewicz Functions with a Gradient Aiming Condition: Proof of Proposition

-For the converse relation, we define a weaker relaxation of strong convexity than $\sqc$, defined by the Restricted Secant Inequality (RSI) \citep{zhang2013gradient}. \begin{definition} For $\nu>0$, we call $\rsi$ the set of functions $f$ that satisfies the Restricted Secant Inequality, namely $\forall x \in \R^d,~ \dotprod{\nabla f(x),x-x^\ast} \ge \nu \norm{x-x^\ast}^2.$ \end{definition} A function in $\sqc$ is also in $\rsif{\frac{2\mu}{2-\gamma}}$, such that the RSI condition is weaker \citep{hermant2024study}. \begin{proposition} Let $f\in\rsi$.
+For the converse relation, we define a weaker relaxation of strong convexity than $\sqc$, defined by the Restricted Secant Inequality (RSI) \cite{zhang2013gradient}. \begin{definition} For $\nu>0$, we call $\rsi$ the set of functions $f$ that satisfies the Restricted Secant Inequality, namely $\forall x \in \R^d,~ \dotprod{\nabla f(x),x-x^\ast} \ge \nu \norm{x-x^\ast}^2.$ \end{definition} A function in $\sqc$ is also in $\rsif{\frac{2\mu}{2-\gamma}}$, such that the RSI condition is weaker \cite{hermant2024study}. \begin{proposition} Let $f\in\rsi$.
 If $f$ also satisfies

-then $f \in \acf{\frac{\nu}{L}}$. \end{proposition} \begin{proof} We have \end{proof} The condition \eqref{eq:eb+} is sometimes named $\text{EB}^+$, as the upper version of the Error-Bound condition \citep{guille2021study}.
+then $f \in \acf{\frac{\nu}{L}}$. \end{proposition} \begin{proof} We have \end{proof} The condition \eqref{eq:eb+} is sometimes named $\text{EB}^+$, as the upper version of the Error-Bound condition \cite{guille2021study}.
 It can also be interpreted as being Lipschitz with respect to the minimizers.
-The previous result implies in particular that $\sqc \cap \ls \subset \ac$, for some parameters.
+The result follows from the previous proposition.